-“REVA is raising funds all month long for breast cancer research through polo-shirt sales and using the fuselages of its Learjet ambulance fleet to send the awareness message,” said Dawn Cerbone, Senior Vice President of Marketing and Sales.
+“REVA is raising funds all month long for breast cancer research through polo-shirt sales and using the fuselages of its Learjet ambulance fleet to send the awareness message,” said REVA’s senior vice president of sales & marketing.

 Think Pink ribbon emblems have blossomed on REVA’s air ambulances, sending the message with every flight, from take-off to landing, that breast cancer affects millions of women every year.
 Breast cancer has a 95-percent survival rate when detected early.
 But, too often warning signs are missed or ignored due to fear, lack of information, or inadequate access to mammography.
 REVA’s Think Pink awareness campaign addresses all of those issues, she noted.

 In addition to raising awareness about the need for early testing, REVA’s Think Pink fuselage ribbons and polo shirt sales are raising funds for research.
 Breast cancer is a complicated disease with multiple associations, ranging from environmental factors to genetic components.
 Only aggressive research will be able to unravel its complexities.

 “REVA’s Think Pink campaign throughout October is a commitment to both awareness and funding in ways that benefit the patients we care for and the mission we serve in a very positive and tangible way,” she said.